 What’s also to love is that Frugi’s swimwear is dyed with chlorine-safe colours.
 This means your swimwear will stay looking vibrant swim after swim – perfect for passing on to the next child.

 Available in fun prints and designs, your kids will love these clothes designed with fun in mind.

 Does Recycled Swimwear Release Microplastic?

-So this is the really key question.
-Yes, like regular swimwear, recycled swimwear does release microplastic.
-It’s definitely not a silver bullet to the microplastic problem.
+The really key question is does recycled swimwear release microplastic.
+The answer to this is yes, like regular swimwear, recycled swimwear does release microplastic.
+In fact, any clothing made from recycled plastic does release microplastic.
+Using recycled fabric is definitely not a silver bullet to the microplastic problem.

-If you’re not aware of the microplastic issue then microplastics are tiny pieces of plastic that are shed every time we wash synthetic clothing.
-It also comes from a variety of other sources, such as sunscreen and cosmetics, but also from industrial sources too.
-Microplastics end up in the food and drink that we consume, and ultimately end up in our bodies, where scientists are currently not sure what the long-term effects of this may be.
+If you’re not aware of the microplastic problem, then microplastics are tiny pieces of plastic that are shed every time we wash synthetic clothing.
+This doesn’t sound like much of a big deal, but the problem is that microplastics end up in the food and drink that we consume.
+Ultimately it ends up in our bodies, where scientists are currently not sure what the long-term effects of this may be.

-Other things you can do to help release microplastic release from your swimwear is to gently hand wash your swimsuit in cold water, rather than machine washing it.
+You can also gently hand wash your swimsuit in cold water, rather than machine washing it.